-The Canon EOS 5D Mark III and the Nikon D4S are two professional cameras that were revealed to the public, respectively, in March 2012 and February 2014.
+The Canon EOS 5D Mark III and the Nikon D4S are two professional cameras that were announced, respectively, in March 2012 and February 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Nikon provides 16.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 22.1 megapixels, whereas the Nikon provides 16.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark III vs Nikon D4S

-The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark III and the Nikon D4S.
+The physical size and weight of the Canon 5D Mark III and the Nikon D4S are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark III – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 5D Mark III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D4S is considerably larger (42 percent) than the Canon 5D Mark III.
 Moreover, the D4S is substantially heavier (42 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.